 - Too many photos

-After deciding to make a content first website as a result of research, I made an MVP using a Facebook page to determine the need for our content.
+After deciding to make a content first website due to my research, I made an MVP using a Facebook page to determine the need for our content.
 Working with the volunteer photographers and local shelters, we were able to develop new pictorial content on a weekly basis.

 After I put an early mock-up together of what I envisioned, I started to code it my HTML & CSS course.
 I was interested in how cards worked loading a quantity of photos.

-I created clickable wire-frames using Sketch and POP to iterate through design options quickly.
-Working with the technical lead and volunteer photographers, I used these wire-frames to discuss content strategy.
+I created clickable wireframes using Sketch and POP to iterate through design options quickly.
+Working with the technical lead and volunteer photographers, I used these wireframes to discuss content strategy.
 After sharing these, I quickly realized this was harder to code and maintain I thought.
-Working with volunteers and limited resources, I re-evaluated the “needs” and the “wants.”
+Working with volunteers and limited resources, I re-evaluated “needs” vs. “wants.”